ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

  * [ton/crypto/block/block.tlb] (https://github.com/ton-blockchain/ton/blob/5c392e0f2d946877bb79a09ed35068f7b0bd333a/crypto/block/block.tlb#L380)

 :::caution
 In contrast to previous wallet versions specification we will relly on [TL-B](/v3/documentation/data-formats/tlb/tl-b-language) schemes, due to relative complexity of this wallet version interfaces realization, we will provide some description for each of those, nethertheless basic understanding is still required.
+In combination with wallet source code it should be enouth.
 :::

 #### Persistend memory layout